Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 The grave of Sigurður on Hjörleifshöfði

-The second story on audio tape (in Icelandic) tells us about the brother of Markús, Sigurður Loftsson, returning back home to Hjörleifshöfði from Vík on the black sand plains.
+The second story on audio tape (in Icelandic) tells us about the brother of Markús, Sigurður Loftsson, returning home to Hjörleifshöfði from Vík on the black sand plains.
 A sudden blizzard blocked his view of the promontory.

-He then saw a light high up and headed for the light, and as he had walked for a while he saw Hjörleifshöfði close by.
-On Hjörleifshöfði there is a tall slope and a big rock up on the edge and it seemed to Sigurður that the light was shining from that spot.
+On Hjörleifshöfði, there is a tall slope and a big rock up on the edge, and it seemed to Sigurður that the light was shining from that spot.
 He gathered that the hidden people (elves) were showing him the way back home.

 Hjörleifshöfði cape South-Iceland